CodeChron/fullstack-js-with-meteor-react-docs/add_an_app_header.md

 }
 ```

+_Discuss: we are assigning the PageTitle component to a variable and passing in a hard-coded prop.
+This is something we would want to refactor.
+Any time you see hard-coded text that is a smell.
+If this were a real project, I would likely add a todo item to the backlog to define this value in an App library or other general configuration, where we would set the app name globally.

 We are adding the AppHeader only to the homepage because we will want to be able to pass in different data into this and other components depending on the page being viewed.